Marketing Tips For Artisan Products And Businesses

 The power of building an audience can be fantastic for your business.
 But with the rise of online marketplaces, there’s a growing divide between buying a “thing” and becoming a customer of your business.

-While using an online marketplace can be an easy way to get online and create an opportunity to sell, make sure you find ways to connect and communicate with the folks you buy from you.
+While using an online marketplace can be an easy way to get online and create an opportunity to artisan products make sure you find ways to connect and communicate with the folks you buy from you.

 Try hard not to become an anonymous price option on third-party selling platforms.
 Make sure you find ways to talk with those that buy your product.